traefik/traefik/docs/content/providers/kubernetes-crd.md

 --providers.kubernetesCRD.allowEmptyServices=true
 ```

-Allow the creation of services if there are no endpoints available.
-This results in `503` http responses instead of `404`.

 ### `allowCrossNamespace`

 _Optional, Default: false_

-If the parameter is set to `true`, IngressRoutes are  able to reference  resources in other namespaces than theirs.
+If the parameter is set to `true`,
+IngressRoute are able to reference resources in other namespaces than theirs.

 ```yaml tab="File (YAML)"
 providers: